sdromigny/Gassmann/README.md

 # Gassmann

-A compact example repository that demonstrates several Bayesian inference approaches for a toy geophysical inverse problem based on a Gassmann equation as forward model.
+A compact example repository that demonstrates several Bayesian inference approaches for a toy geophysical inverse problem based on a Gassmann equation as forward function.

 ---